 must be listed.
 All documentation must be certified, signed and stamped by a bank

-If you are receiving government financial aid or will take a student loan from your home country, you must submit an original document verifying those funds.
-Please be aware that the College of DuPage does not offer financial assistance to International students.
+If you are receiving government financial aid or taking a student loan from your home country, you must submit an original document verifying those funds.
+Please be aware that College of DuPage does not offer financial assistance to international students.

-Strict Immigration regulations severely restrict the employment of foreign nationals residing in the United States.
-Therefore, you must have the adequate finances to support yourself while you are a student at the College of DuPage.
-On-campus employment is possible for F-1 International students, however opportunities may be limited.
+Strict immigration regulations severely restrict the employment of foreign nationals residing in the United States.
+Therefore, you must have adequate finances to support yourself while you are a student at College of DuPage.
+On-campus employment is possible for F-1 international students, however, opportunities may be limited.

 Student Services Center (SSC), Room 2225